Hypothyroidism In Dogs

 What is Hypothyroidism?

-Hypothyroidism, or an under-active thyroid, is a common and very manageable condition in dogs.
+Hypothyroidism, or an underactive thyroid, is a common and very manageable condition in dogs.
 It occurs when the paired thyroid glands in the neck are not producing enough thyroid hormone, though 75% of the glands have to stop functioning before symptoms are seen.

-In roughly half of cases, the thyroid stops producing hormones due to inflammation known as lymphocytic thyroiditis.
+In roughly half of cases, the thyroid gland stops producing hormones due to inflammation known as lymphocytic thyroiditis.
 This is an autoimmune condition, occurring when the body attacks its own cells, and is more prevalent in certain breeds of dog.
 In the other half of cases, the thyroid gland degenerates with age.
 Clinically, there is little difference in the two mechanisms of disease, and both types are treated the same way.

 Hypothyroidism can affect any breed or sex of dog, but is most common in middle aged or older dogs.
 Hypothyroidism due to lymphocytic thyroiditis is more common in purebred dogs, especially Golden Retrievers, Great Danes, Beagles, Cocker Spaniels, Boxers and Shetland Sheepdogs.